-The symbol error rates (SERs) of the proposed waveform design strategies are plotted in Fig. \ref{Fig1}.
+The SER of the proposed waveform design schemes are plotted in Fig. \ref{Fig1}.
 Note that the frequency-selective multipath fading channel is considered in this paper, the scheme in \cite{FLiu2} labelled by `Traditional scheme' cannot be directly applied to achieve a satisfied result.
 It can be seen from Fig. \ref{Fig1} that the `Strict' design suffers great communication performance loss under the strict equality constraint (\ref{eqn19a})(\ref{eqn19b}), and the communication performance can be improved by introducing the trade-off factor.
-Fig. \ref{Fig1} also shows the performance of the proposed `Trade-off' design strategy based on the CRB and ISI minimization, which is an extension of the work in \cite{FLiu2} to the frequency-selective multipath fading environment.
-It can be also seen from Fig. \ref{Fig1} that the second proposed waveform design strategy based on the CRB minimization and the achievable rate maximization achieves the best SER performance.
+Fig. \ref{Fig1} also shows the performance of the proposed `Trade-off' design scheme based on the CRB and ISI minimization, which is an extension of the work in \cite{FLiu2} to the frequency-selective multipath fading environment.
+It can be also seen from Fig. \ref{Fig1} that the second proposed waveform design scheme based on the CRB minimization and the achievable rate maximization achieves the best SER performance.

-Fig. \ref{Fig2} shows the achievable rate of the proposed waveform design strategies.
-It can be seen from Fig. \ref{Fig2} that the proposed waveform design strategy based on the achievable rate maximization outperforms the strategy based on ISI minimization.
-Furthermore, it is noteworthy that by employing the proposed precoding matrix design in Eq. (\ref{eqn44}), the achievable rate only experiences a slight performance loss compared to the ideal optimal result of OP9.
+Fig. \ref{Fig2} shows the achievable rate of the proposed waveform design schemes.
+It can be seen from Fig. \ref{Fig2} that the proposed waveform design scheme based on the achievable rate maximization outperforms the scheme based on ISI minimization.
+Furthermore, it is noteworthy that by employing the proposed precoding matrix design in Eq. (\ref{eqn47}), the achievable rate only experiences a slight performance loss compared to the ideal optimal result of OP9.

 The SER versus the trade-off factor is shown in Fig. \ref{Fig3}, where SNR is $20 \,\rm{dB}$.
-It can be seen from Fig. \ref{Fig3} that the SERs of the proposed two waveform design strategies decrease with the increase of the trade-off factor.
-In the first waveform design strategy (ISI-min), when the trade-off factor is greater than 0.6, there is an error floor.
-That is because when the first term in Eq. (\ref{eqn28a}) is close to 0, there is a communication performance bound of this strategy.
-For the second waveform design strategy (AR-max), there is no error floor, which proves the superiority of the proposed `AR-max' strategy.
+It can be seen from Fig. \ref{Fig3} that the SERs of the proposed two waveform design schemes decrease with the increase of the trade-off factor.
+Since the JCAS scheme in \cite{JCAS} is based on the multi-carrier modulation and the scheme in [23] is only suitable for the flat fading channel, the SER of the JCAS scheme is lower than that of the scheme in [23], but higher than that of the proposed two schemes.
+In the first waveform design scheme (ISI-min), when the trade-off factor is greater than 0.6, there is an error floor.
+That is because when the first term in Eq. (\ref{eqn28a}) is close to 0, there is a communication performance bound of this scheme.
+For the second waveform design scheme (AR-max), there is no error floor, which proves the superiority of the proposed `AR-max' scheme.